-SDG&E expects that it will meet its CP3 RPS goals with generation from contracts that have been executed, together with the deliveries from utility-owned generation ("UOG") initiatives where relevant progress has been made.34.
+SDG&E expects that it will meet its CP3 RPS goals with generation from contracts that have been executed, together with the deliveries from UOG initiatives.
 Based on SDG&E's current probability-weighted RPS position forecast, SDG&E will likely not require additional procurement in CP3.
 It is important to note, however, that this outlook is based on current data, and procurement needs are difficult to forecast for periods beyond several years into the future.
 The level of any new purchases required for CP3 will be a function of portfolio performance and will be subject to the level of banking, if any.
-SDG&E intends to fill any remaining RPS need with viable low-cost opportunities from future solicitations, bilateral transactions, and potential investments, and will continue to procure fromfor mandated programs, to the extent required.
-SDG&E intends to manage potential over-procurement by banking it for future compliance needs, terminating contracts where conditions precedent are not met or where mutual agreement is reached, and/or selling such excess procurement-, or transferring the obligation to a new party as permitted by the contract.
+SDG&E intends to fill any remaining RPS need with viable low-cost opportunities from future solicitations, bilateral transactions, and potential investments, and will continue to procure for mandated programs, to the extent required.
+SDG&E intends to manage potential over-procurement by banking it for future compliance needs, terminating contracts where conditions precedent are not met or where mutual agreement is reached, selling such excess procurement, or transferring the obligation to a new party as permitted by the contract.